usgs/nshmp-haz/etc/examples/1-hazard-curve/README.md

 The result of this calculation should be available as a single comma-delimited file containing several hazard curves for PGA in a newly created 'curves' directory.
 In this example, the calculation configuration was derived from the model directory.
 Note that not all calculation [configuration](https://github.com/usgs/nshmp-haz/wiki/Configuration) parameters need be supplied; see the [configuration file](../../peer/models/Set1-Case1/config.json) for this example model.

-Also note that when only a model is supplied to the HazardCalc program, all output is written to the current working directory.
+Also note that when only a model is supplied to `HazardCalc`, all output is written to the current working directory.
 In the next example, we'll override the model supplied configuration with a custom file.

 #### Next: [Example 2](../2-custom-config)